rikkijprince/rikkijprince.github.io/novels.md

   - num: 3
     title: "Sarah Mackay and the Race for Quantum Supremacy"
-    cover: "/assets/images/novels/Sarah Mackay and the Race for Quantum Supremacy.jpg"
+    cover: "/assets/images/novels/Sarah Mackay and the Race for Quantum Supremacy.webp"
     description: "Caught in a global struggle over the world’s most powerful quantum computer, Sarah must outthink both rivals and her past."
     isbn: "9798864604456"
     asin: "B0DYYZHSV3"